depression-migraine

 What about hormones?

-Is there hope for a new treatment?
+Is there any hope for a new treatment?

-Recent studies have shown that drugs that block CGRP can reduce not only headache but also depressive symptoms, opening up the possibility of new universal drugs that would combat both migraines and depression at the same time.
+Recent studies have shown that drugs that block CGRP can reduce not only headaches but also depressive symptoms.
+This opens up the possibility of creating new universal medicines that will simultaneously fight both migraines and depression.

-Based on the article Understanding the Biological Relationship between Migraine and Depression .
+Based on the article Understanding the Biological Relationship between Migraine and Depression.

 Share the publication: